Loic74650/PoolMaster/README.md

 ORP is regulated by injecting Chlorine from a tank into the pool water (a relay starts/stops the Chlorine peristaltic pump)<br />
 Defined time-slots and water temperature are used to start/stop the filtration pump for a daily given amount of time (a relay starts/stops the filtration pump)<br />
 Tank-levels are estimated based on the running-time and flow-rate of each pump.<br />
+Ethernet connectivity parameters can be set through a webpage accessible from the LAN at http://PoolMaster.local.<br />
 If an ethernet connection is available, the internal clock (RTC) is synchronized with a time-server every day at midnight.<br />

 An API function enables telling the system what the outside air temperature is.
 In case it is below -2.0°C, filtration is started until it rises back above +2.0°C<br />